The elephant in the room is the empty chair at dinner.

 2. Emotional Enabling

-We all have our moments where we need to vent and give voice to our problems.
-What parent would not want to hug and cradle their offspring, no matter what their age and “make everything better.”
+We all have moments where we need to vent and give voice to our problems.
+What parent would not want to hug and cradle their offspring, no matter what their age, and “make everything better.”

 By always being available to listen and take their side, you are enabling them to create unnecessary drama and prolong the healing process.
 You develop into an enabler by providing positive reinforcement for agreeing that others are to blame for the ongoing addiction.

-The more you allow yourself to be manipulated by the addict, the more manipulative the addict is likely to become.
+The more you allow yourself to be manipulated by someone, the more manipulative that person is likely to become.
 Hold your ground.
 Refuse to accept their excuses.

 As an alternative, direct them to a trained therapist who can understand their problems and guide them in building positive relationships.

 3. Physical Enabling

 When we are young, we are nurtured by our family when we become ill.
 We receive attention, comfort, and support.

 It is common for the health of a recovering substance abuser to be fragile.
 But if the ailments continue, they must be investigated.
 Urge them to visit a healthcare professional instead of smothering them with caretaking.
 Only a qualified medical expert is trained to determine if something is truly physically wrong, or if these occurrences are more psychologically based and a cry for nurturing attention.

 Have you found yourself making excuses to others when your sibling, spouse, or friend is late or does not show up for an appointment, or at the very worst, misses a child’s event?
 Do you find yourself taking on extra work at home (cleaning, driving carpool, shopping, helping with homework, etc.) so others won’t notice that there is a problem in your family?